 He has a background in Oceanography and a fun fact about him is that before GVI, he completed research on Bull Sharks.

-Meet The Team - In-Country Staff
+Meet the team - In-Country Staff

-She has been with GVI for over a year and a half now.
+Meet Kayla,the Science Officer for GVI’s base in Puerto Morelo, Mexico.
+She is originally from Canada where she obtained her Bachelor's Degree in Marine and Freshwater Biology.
 She was originally a volunteer, when she completed her Dive Masters certificate.
 After the six months spent doing this, she was kept on as a Staff Member before becoming the Science Officer.

 A fun fact about Kayla is that her favorite animals are dolphins, and she recently had the privilege of meeting a few on a dive!